telefonicaid/fiware-orion/doc/manuals/orion-api.md

 if the subscription is `active` (including the variant [`oneshot`](#oneshot-subscriptions)) or `inactive` (including the variant `expired`).
 You can check the value of `failsCounter` in order to know if the subscription failed in its last notification or not (i.e. checking that `failsCounter` is greater than 0).

+## `keyValues` not supported in `POST /v2/op/notify`

+The current Orion implementation doesn't support `keyValues` option in `POST /v2/op/notify` operation described in the original NGSIv2 specification.
+If you attempt to use it you would get a 400 Bad Request error.

 # API Routes